TheRoks/therokscom/content/posts/2012/09/custom-asset-picker-with-enhanced-urlfield/index.md

 title: "Custom asset picker with Enhanced URLField"
 path: "/custom-asset-picker-with-enhanced-urlfield/"
 tags: ["SharePoint"]
-excerpt: Working on a SharePoint 2010 WCM site I had the requirement to deliver a more content editor friendly SharePoint.
-Especially when it becomes to url fields.
-Content editors are asked to copy-paste urls in SharePoints out-of-the-box url fields.
-In contrast to the Publishing Content Field, the url field does not come with an asset picker.
+excerpt: "A detailed explanation to create a custom SharePoint 2010 field with an asset picker.
+Download here the Visual Studio 2010 solution and solution package."
 created: 2012-09-26
 updated: 2012-09-26
 ---